 A complete guide to visiting the Kalash Valley.
-Includes information on where to stay in the different Kalash Valleys, information about Kalash culture, and how to get to the Kalash Valley.
+Includes information on where to stay in the different Kalash Valleys, information about Kalasha culture, and how to get to the Kalash Valleys.
 Updated in November 2019 to reflect the new pricing and security situation.

-The Kalash Valleys are home to the famous Kalash people, a unique people said to be descendants of the armies of Alexander the Great (although debates rave on the validity of this claim).
+The Kalash Valleys are home to the famous Kalash people, a unique people said to be descendants of the armies of Alexander the Great.

 Cut off from the world and saved from Muslim invaders by their location in three remote mountain valleys, the Kalasha are a cultural world apart from the predominantly Muslim population of Pakistan.
 The colorful Kalash are animists, not Muslims, make their own wine, and have a plethora of other unique traditions and festivals.

-Below you can find a guide to the Kalash Valley, including info on Kalash culture, which of the Kalash Valleys to visit, how to get to the valleys from Chitral, and much more.
+Below you can find a guide to the Kalash Valleys, including information on Kalasha culture, which of the Kalash Valleys to visit, how to get to the valleys from Chitral, and much more.

 Which Kalash Valley to visit

 Before you go to the Kalash Valley, you must decide which of the three valleys you want to visit:

 - Bumburet – The most developed Kalash Valley in terms of facilities, and most popular with domestic tourists.